Does auto insurance cover vehicle theft?

 Michael Vereecke

-Auto insurance does cover vehicle theft, but only if you have comprehensive coverage in your policy.
+Auto insurance will cover vehicle theft, but only if you have comprehensive coverage in your policy.

 Quick Overview

-• Comprehensive car insurance is the only policy with auto theft coverage
+• A comprehensive car insurance policy includes auto theft coverage

 • Some add-ons are available to help cover losses, like gap insurance